calebshub/20190206-CalebRocha-NYCSchools/README.md

 Thank you for viewing this project!

+I have yet to create a working build that doesn't require cocoapods.

+So to build and run project:

+1) open the terminal and cd into the folder where you saved the project

+2) cd into 20190206-CalebRocha-NYCSchools

+3) terminal comand: pod install

+4) double click the .xcworkspace file that is created - 20190206-CalebRocha-NYCSchools.xcworkspace

 ************ A FEW THINGS TO NOTE ************

 I have used Objective-C in all my previous iOS projects.
 This was my first ever venture into Swift programming and I really enjoyed it.
 That being said, I am positive my Swift programming could use improvement.